liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Taglib `liferay-ui:ddm-template-selector` has changed its usage
+### Changed Usage of `liferay-ui:ddm-template-selector` Taglib
 - **Date:** 2015-Mar-16
 - **JIRA Ticket:** LPS-53790

 #### What changed?

-The attribute `classNameId` of the mentioned taglib has changed to className.
+The attribute `classNameId` of the `liferay-ui:ddm-template-selector` taglib has changed to `className`.

 #### Who is affected?

-Anyone using the `liferay-ui:ddm-template-selector` taglib.
+This affects developers using the `liferay-ui:ddm-template-selector` taglib.

 #### How should I update my code?

-Use the className instead of the classNameId.
+You should replace the `classNameId` attribute with `className`.

 #### Why was this change made?

-To simplify the usage of this taglib.
+Application Display Templates were being referenced by their UUID, which was usually not known by the developer.
+This change was made to simplify the usage of this taglib.

 ---------------------------------------